 - oversee the achievement of the Company's objects (as detailed in the Committees section),

-- are the subscribers to the Memorandum and Articles of Association (where they are founding Members)
+- are the subscribers to the Articles of Association (where they are founding Members)

 - may amend the articles of association (the articles include a definition of the trust’s charitable objects and governance structure) subject to any restrictions in the articles or in the trust’s funding agreement or charity law

-- have powers to appoint and remove Directors in certain circumstances
+- have powers to appoint and remove Trustees in certain circumstances

 - receive the Trust's Annual Accounts (subject to the Companies Act).